havrlisan/zx-idetools/README.md

 A set of utilities used by the tools.
 Currently contains only the `TZxIDEMessages`.

 ## How to use
 I designed the tools to be as independent as possible, so you can easily add them to your packages and install them manually.
 However, if you'd prefer a quicker option, there's also the `Zx.IDETools.dproj` package, which installs all the tools simultaneously.
-If you want to disable some tool or assign a different shortcut, you'll most likely be able to do so in a single unit, [`Zx.IT.Reg.pas`](Source/Zx.IT.Reg.pas).
+If you want to disable some tool or assign a different shortcut, you should be able to do so in a single unit, [`Zx.IT.Reg.pas`](Source/Zx.IT.Reg.pas).